Deadlines to NSF:

 - Full Proposal is Friday, January 25, 2019, 5 pm

-Track-2 applications require significant planning, incorporating collaboration across multiple states/EPSCoR jurisdictions and often across multiple research and undergraduate institutions within the state, and typically have a 10-15% funding rate.
-With this in mind, each of South Carolina’s Major Research Institutions who wished to consider application to the program engaged in discussion with their Offices of Vice-President for Research on procedures that were followed to determine the faculty team selected to serve as the LEAD proposal for that institution in the NSF competition.
-The scope of the submissions were as follows:
+NSF released the new EPSCoR Track-2 Solicitation for the current funding year.
+While the format remains essentially the same, the single topic area to be supported this year is “Harnessing the Data Revolution to solve problems of national importance.”
+Track-2 applications require significant planning, incorporating collaboration across multiple EPSCoR jurisdictions and often across multiple research and undergraduate institutions within the state, and typically a 10-15% funding rate.
+Each South Carolina institution who wish to consider application to the program should engage in discussion with their Office of Research on procedures that will be followed to determine the faculty team selected to serve as the LEAD proposal for that institution in the NSF competition.